DJ LeMahieu Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 23rd in the league.
+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 21st-ranked team ERA across all league pitching staffs (4.45).
+- The Dodgers' 4.48 team ERA ranks 21st among all MLB pitching staffs.

-- The Dodgers rank 22nd in baseball in home runs given up (71 total, 1.2 per game).

-- Grove (0-1) takes the mound for the Dodgers in his fifth start of the season.
-He's put together an 8.44 ERA in 16 2/3 innings pitched, with 14 strikeouts.
+- Dodgers pitchers combine to allow 75 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The right-hander last pitched on Thursday, April 20 against the Chicago Cubs, when he went three innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Tuesday against the Washington Nationals, when he threw six innings, allowing one earned run while giving up four hits.

-- The 26-year-old has an 8.44 ERA and 7.9 strikeouts per nine innings across four games this season, while allowing a batting average of .313 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.